n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/database.md

 By default, n8n uses SQLite. n8n also supports PostgreSQL. n8n [removed support for MySQL and MariaDB](/1-0-migration-checklist/#mysql-and-mariadb) in v1.0.

-This page outlines environment variables to configure your chosen database for self-hosted n8n instance.
+This page outlines environment variables to configure your chosen database for your self-hosted n8n instance.

 | Variable | Type  | Default  | Description |
 | :------- | :---- | :------- | :---------- |